 Through our business, we contribute to 1.6 million jobs for people employed by our suppliers.
 It is important for us that the people making our clothes are treated with respect, and that our suppliers offer their employees fair wages and good working conditions.
 It has always been our vision that all textile workers should be able to live on their wage.
-As a first step, our goal is for H&M's strategic suppliers to have pay structures in place to pay a fair living wage by 2018.

 "The price tag doesn’t correlate with the pay slip."